 Harold Rhodes, music teacher and inventor of the Rhodes piano, which was incredibly popular during the 1960s and 1970s and used by artists including Ray Manzarek, Herbie Hancock, Stevie Wonder, Chick Corea, Billy Preston, Donny Hathaway, Ray Charles, and Donald Fagen, was born in San Fernando, CA in 1910.

-Roebuck “Pops” Staples, songwriter, guitarist, and singer with the Staples Singers, was born in Winona, MS in 1914.
+Roebuck “Pops” Staples, songwriter, guitarist, and singer with the Staple Singers, was born in Winona, MS in 1914.

 Johnny Otis, singer, musician, composer, arranger, bandleader, talent scout, disc jockey, record producer, TV host, author, and seminal influence on American R&B and rock and roll who discovered numerous artists early in their careers that went on to become highly successful in their own right, was born Ioannis Alexandres Veliotes in Vallejo, CA in 1921.

 Dorsey Burnette, singer, rockabilly pioneer, and founding member of the The Rock and Roll Trio, was born in Memphis, TN in 1932.

 Del Casher, guitarist who invented the wah-wah pedal in 1966 and was the original proponent of using it in conjunction with an electric guitar, was born in Hammon, IN in 1938.